 Be it demons, vampires, werewolves, or what have you, some species of creatures have been viewed as malevolent, particularly by those belonging to an Abrahamic religion (e.g. Christianity).
 However, some members of these species are actively going against said stereotype: they have a healthy respect for God, and they may even follow His teachings more than the humans around them, even those who share their goals in some way, shape or form.
 Even if they're villains, they can still believe in and worship God.

 Super-trope of Religious Vampire.
-Compare Religious Robot, when a product of science is a person of faith, and Heaven's Devils, for literally demonic beings who serve God's cause in some way.
+Might overlap with Religious Robot, when a product of science is a person of faith, and Heaven's Devils, for literally demonic beings who serve God's cause in some way.
 Not to be confused with Sinister Minister and Churchgoing Villain, for more figurative monsters who venerate God.
 Compare Fantastic Religious Weirdness.
 Sub-trope of Religion Tropes (in general), and Otherness Tropes.

 - Blue Exorcist: Rin and Yukio are Ambiguously Christian, having been raised by a priest in a monastery.
 They're also the sons of Satan and Rin is an Anti Anti Christ.